stakater/developer-handbook/content/architecture/object-calisthenics.md

 The simplest way to avoid setters is to hand the values to the constructor method when you new up the object.
 This is also the usual pattern when you want to make an object immutable.

-DTOs are appropriate and useful in some situations, especially in transferring data across boundaries (e.g. serializing to JSON to send through a web service); so, they will have get methods.
+DTO are appropriate and useful in some situations, especially in transferring data across boundaries (e.g. serializing to JSON to send through a web service); so, they will have get methods.

 Lets explain in detail why we should avoid getter and setters methods: